gunther-bachmann/6510/README.md

 ## Status

+If using direnv and guix, aliases are automatically installed.
+Execute `a` to print help.

-To run tests, run `raco test -y --drdr 6510-parser.rkt` for example.
+To run tests of a single file, run `raco test -y --drdr 6510-parser.rkt` for example.

 To run all tests, run `raco test -y -t -x -j 8  .` If direnv is installed, you can use `t` to run all tests.